 Many will argue that this is untrue.
 They are wrong.
-It is hardwired into our brains to make judgment calls based on what we see and perceive.
-A man with a suit may, in fact, be a worse person than the man in an orange prison jumper, but our brains still make judgments regardless of what is true.
+Our brains are hardwired to make judgment calls based on what we see and perceive.
+A man in tailored suit may, in fact, be a worse person than a man in an orange prison jumper, but our brains still make judgments regardless of what is true.

 A wise and shrewd man learns how to use this to his advantage.
 Rather than wasting time and energy wishing it didn’t matter, he decides to use his style and his appearance to his advantage.
 The bachelor will dress well to attract a woman.
 The boss will dress well to build respect with his employees.
 The adventurer will dress well to protect his body from the elements.

 Soldiers wear uniforms and medals to communicate rank and unity.
-Costume Designers are paid and spend millions of dollars dressing men for TV and movie parts.
-Authors will take time to describe a character’s clothing in detail.
-Even in popular video games one of the first things a man can and will change is the appearance of his character.
-At an unconscious level all men, from the basement-dwelling nerd to the ruler of a country care about what they wear.
+Costume designers are paid and spend millions of dollars dressing men for TV and movie parts.
+Authors take time to describe a character’s clothing in detail.
+Even in popular video games the player can personalize the appearance of his character.
+At an unconscious level, all men, from the basement-dwelling nerd to the ruler of a country, care about what they wear.

-Sadly, we live in a time where men have been told it is effeminate or shallow to invest too much in their appearance.
-To say so is akin to saying proper grammar or proper hygiene are irrelevant and should be excluded from the canon of social niceties.
-But the modern man’s current apathy is only to his own disadvantage.
+Sadly, we live in a time where men have been told it is effeminate or shallow to invest too much effort in their appearance.
+It’s akin to saying proper grammar or proper hygiene are irrelevant and should be excluded from the canon of social niceties.
+But the modern man’s apathy is only to his own disadvantage.

-For many men who seek to improve their station in life, one of the first things they acknowledge is not knowing how to dress.
-On top of not knowing how to dress well, he doesn’t know how to start doing so.
-It is a blow to a man’s pride to admit he doesn’t have the knowledge to do something.
-It’s why we hesitate to ask for directions.
-But when we push through that humiliation with a man we can trust as a mentor, we not only accomplish the thing we set out to do, we learn how to do so for ourselves.
+For many men seeking to improve their station in life, one of the first things they acknowledge is not knowing how to dress well.
+On top of not knowing how to dress well, they don’t know how to start doing so.
+It is a blow to their pride to admit they don’t have the knowledge to do something.
+It’s why they hesitate to ask for directions.
+But when they push through that humiliation with a man they can trust as a mentor, they not only accomplish the thing they set out to do, they learn how to do so for themselves.